 The Resident Assistant (RA) Staff is a group of trained student leaders responsible for facilitating the living-learning experience for our residential student population.
-They plan activities and programs for floor members, counsel students, assist in resolving conflicts, and work to foster a community atmosphere on the floor; all of which are conducive to academic success and social interaction.
+They plan activities and programs for house members, counsel students, assist in resolving conflicts, and work to foster a community atmosphere; all of which are conducive to academic success and social interaction.
 Resident Assistants are the first-line to providing safety and security within the residence halls.
 Students should feel free to go to their Resident Assistant whenever they have questions, problems or concerns.
 The Resident Assistant's primary responsibility is to assist students and provide them with the resources needed to be successful members of the Penn State Hazleton community.

 The following are the prerequisites for a Resident Assistant:

-- Successful completion of the CNED 302 course with a B or better.
+- Successful completion of the HI ED 302 course with a B or better.
 This class is offered every spring.
-Students are required to attend the Resident Assistant information session before admission into this course can be completed.
+Students are required to attend at least one Resident Assistant information session before admission into this course can be completed.
 Info sessions are offered during the fall semester.

 - A GPA of 2.40 or better at the time the position starts.